DR. IRYNA IVANOVA

 I will draw from a collection of evidence-based strategies to help you dive into the exploratory process, drawing from approaches like Mindfulness, Art and Play therapy, CBT and Somatic Psychotherapy, Motivational Interviewing and Breathwork.
 I help individuals overcome depression, anxiety, low self-esteem, developmental trauma, loss, grief and relationship issues (e.g., personal, family, parenting), and issues related to neurodivergent concerns.

 I hold a Master’s of Science Degree in the Psychology in Child Development from the University of Central Lancashire (UK) and a Bachelor’s (Honors) degree in Psychology from the Open University (United Kingdom).
 I have a postgraduate diploma in Person-Centered Counselling from the University of Strathclyde (UK) and a postgraduate diploma in Play therapy from Play Therapy International.
 I have been working as a psychologist and psychotherapist in educational settings in and in private practice in Greece, working with adults, children and families since 2011.
-I’m currently completing my practicum at Ivanova Psychology and Associates, under the supervision of Krista Brouwer, M.Ed, R.P.
+My work at IPA is being supervised by Krista Brouwer, M.Ed, R.P.

 I offer psychotherapy services in English and in Greek.